Vyxal/Vyxal/documents/knowledge/elements.md

 - str a: `a[1:] or '' if empty`
 - num a: `Remove first digit or do nothing if <1`
 -------------------------------
-## İ (Index into or find cycle)
+## İ (Index into or collect while unique)

-Index into list at indices / Repeatedly apply function to value while results are non-unique
+Index into list at indices / Collect values while values are unique

 ### Overloads

 - any a, lst b: `[a[item] for item in b]`
-- any a, fun b: `Repeatedly apply b to a until a cycle is formed, return the cycle`
+- any a, fun b: `apply b on a and collect unique values`
 -------------------------------
 ## Ŀ (Transliterate)